SimonCzEdu/Future-Window---CI-Project---01/README.md

 ## User Stories

-* As a user I want to be able to navigate through the whole site smoothly.
+* As a user, I want to be able to navigate through the whole site smoothly.
-* As a user I want to understand the purpose of the site upon loading it.
+* As a user, I want to understand the purpose of the site upon loading it.
-* As a user I want to easily be able to contact Future Windows for more information.
+* As a user, I want to easily be able to contact Future Windows for more information.
-* As a user I want to see product samples.
+* As a user, I want to see product samples.
-* As a user I want to be able to provide a feedback/ask questions directly to the company.
+* As a user, I want to be able to provide a feedback/ask questions directly to the company.
-* As a user I want to connect with Future Windows on social media.
+* As a user, I want to connect with Future Windows on social media.

 [Back to top](<#contents>)